brightcove/brightcove-player-sdk-ios-ssai/README.md

 	// Tell the player view this is the playback controller we're using self.playerView.playbackController = playbackController;

     // Create and play your video.
-For OnceUX-style video URLs, create the BCOVVideo object directly.
+For Unicorn Once-style VMAP URLs, create the BCOVVideo object directly.
     BCOVPlaybackService *playbackService = [[BCOVPlaybackService alloc] initWithAccountId:accoundId
                                                                                 policyKey:policyKey];
     [playbackService findVideoWithVideoID:videoID